Northam supports Virginia Voting Rights Act, paid sick leave for home health workers and host of other measures at deadline for action

 Virginia lawmakers reach deal on marijuana legalization as General Assembly winds down ambitious session

-The General Assembly will take up amendments proposed by Northam during a one-day reconvened session on April 7.
+The General Assembly will take up amendments proposed by Northam during a one-day reconvened session April 7.

-The bills he signed into law on Wednesday, all of which will take effect July 1, included:
+The bills he signed into law Wednesday, all of which will take effect July 1, included:

-● A ban on firearms within 40 feet of a polling place or a meeting of the electoral board as it certifies the results of an election.
+●A ban on firearms within 40 feet of a polling place or a meeting of the electoral board as it certifies the results of an election.

-● A “ban the box” bill for public colleges and universities, preventing them from asking an applicant about criminal records during the admissions process or denying admission based on criminal history.
+●A “ban the box” bill for public colleges and universities, preventing them from asking an applicant about criminal records during the admissions process or denying admission based on criminal history.

-● Requiring employers to provide paid sick leave for home health care workers who are hired through Medicaid.
+●Requiring employers to provide paid sick leave for home health-care workers who are hired through Medicaid.

-● Expanding the Virginia Court of Appeals to 17 judges from 11 and establishing a right of repeal in all civil cases.
+●Expanding the Virginia Court of Appeals to 17 judges from 11 and establishing a right of repeal in all civil cases.

-● Extending through July 1, 2022, a moratorium on evictions for renters who are suffering financial hardship because of the coronavirus pandemic.
+●Extending through July 1, 2022, a moratorium on evictions for renters who are suffering financial hardship because of the coronavirus pandemic.

-● Eliminating the “gay/trans panic” defense in murder and assault cases, meaning that a person’s sexual orientation or gender identity cannot, on its own or in concert with a sexual advance, be considered justification for violence.
+●Eliminating the “gay/trans panic” defense in murder and assault cases, meaning that a person’s sexual orientation or gender identity cannot, on its own or in concert with a sexual advance, be considered justification for violence.

 Northam proposed amendments on several bills, including:

-● A ban on law enforcement departments using facial recognition technology unless specifically permitted by the General Assembly.
+●A ban on law enforcement departments using facial recognition technology unless specifically permitted by the General Assembly.
 Northam proposed an amendment making it clear that there is an exception for airport security efforts.
 He declined to offer an amendment requiring that the legislature reenact the measure next year, which some law enforcement interests had requested.

-● A ban on firearms in the State Capitol, Capitol Square and state-owned buildings.
+●A ban on firearms in the state Capitol, Capitol Square and state-owned buildings.
 Northam proposed an amendment adding an exception for magistrates.

 The changes Northam proposed to the Virginia Voting Rights Act are not substantial, the governor’s office said, and simply correct technical language in the bill.